The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: Algorithm Analysis and Asymptotics

 \section{Algorithm Analysis and Asymptotics}

-In this section, we describe in detail the assumptions required for our algorithm to consistently recover the DAG skeleton.
+In this section, we describe in detail the assumptions required for the rPC-full algorithm to consistently recover the DAG skeleton.
 We also discuss its computational and statistical properties, particularly in comparison with the PC-Algorithm.